underscoreio/essential-scala/src/pages/intro/index.md

----
-layout: page
-title: Expressions, Types, and Values
+# Expressions, Types, and Values
----

 In this chapter we look at the fundamentals of Scala: **expressions, types, and values**.
 Understanding these concepts is necessary to build a mental model of how Scala programs work.